hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/401_ii_v_shri_surendra_nath_sen.md

 Chaitanya we should take up as well suited to us, so that we may not fall into errors.

-Swamiji: Worship God with Bhakti tempered with Jnâna.
+Swamiji: Worship God with Bhakti tempered with Jnāna.
 Keep the spirit of discrimination along with Bhakti.
 Besides this, gather from Shri Chaitanya, his heart, his loving kindness to all beings, his burning passion for God, and make his renunciation the ideal of your life.